Regularization versus renormalization: Why are Casimir energy differences so often finite?: Equality between leading Seeley--DeWitt coefficients

-Perhaps unexpectedly, there are \emph{very many} physically interesting situations where the (first few) Seeley--DeWitt coefficients are unchanging.
-The pre-eminent cases are these: \begin{itemize} \itemsep-3pt \item Parallel plates. \item Thin spherical shells. \end{itemize} In both of these cases an infra-red regulator is needed, and some subtle thought is still required.
-Much more radically: \begin{itemize} \itemsep-3pt \item Take any collection of perfect conductors.
-Move them around relative to each other.
-(Without distorting their shapes and/or volumes.) \item Then the change in Casimir energy is finite. \item Then the Casimir forces are finite. \end{itemize} (Subsequently, we shall show that similar comments can be made for both imperfect conductors and dielectrics.)

-To establish these results we note that for a region $\V$ with boundary $\partial \V$ we have the quite standard results that:
+Perhaps unexpectedly, there are \emph{very many} physically interesting situations where the (first few) Seeley--DeWitt coefficients are equal.
+The pre-eminent cases are these (see for instance reference~\cite{Blau:1988} for a closely related discussion in terms of zeta-function regularization, more on this topic below): \begin{itemize} \itemsep-1pt \item Parallel plates. \item Thin spherical shells. \end{itemize} In both of these cases an infra-red (IR) regulator is needed at large distances, (effectively, put the entire system in some fixed large but finite size box or conducting sphere), and some subtle thought is still required.
+But much more radically, take any collection of perfect conductors, and move them around relative to each other, (without distorting their shapes and/or volumes). \begin{itemize} \itemsep-1pt \item Then the change in Casimir energy is finite (no renormalization required). \item Then the Casimir forces are finite (no renormalization required). \end{itemize} (Subsequently, we shall show that similar comments can also be made for both imperfect conductors and dielectrics.)
+To establish these results we note that for a region $\V$ with boundary $\partial \V$ we have the quite standard results that